-Historically, the HOME Community Housing Development Organization (CHDO) reserve requirement has presented challenges.
+Historically, the HOME Community Housing Development Organization (CHDO) reserve requirement has proven challenging to meet.
 Even with the two-year planning period in HHFDC's HOME rotation, preparing for CHDO projects continues to be difficult due to the limited number of CHDOs statewide.
 In PY2022, Kauai County set aside \$450,000 for a CHDO to conduct site improvements for the construction of three affordable single-family residences in Wailua.
 Results from this activity will be reported in a future CAPER.